How to Buy Real Estate in Germany (Guide)

-How high are realtors’ and lawyers’ fees in Germany?
+How to buy a property in Germany?
+What is the purchase process like?
+How high are realtors´ and lawyers´ fees in Germany?
 What about other property purchase costs?

 |Registration Fees||0.80% - 1.20%||buyer|

 |Broker´s (Makler´s) Fee||1.5% - 3% (+ 19% VAT)